Cat-Lady/BetterBoardingPirates/readme.md

+### This fork integrates Boarding Enhancements plugin content in the new pirate fleets (making them even harder to board).
 # Better Vanilla Pirates for Endless Sky (requires 0.9.9 OR nightly build)

 ## Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?